LearnFL/proj-article-reader/README.md

 search_pdf('c:/my_folder_with_pdf', params=params)
 ```
 <br>
-Using Regular Expressions style patterns, you can pass your own unique pattern to search for specific text in a PDF. : <br>
+Using Regular Expressions style patterns, you can pass your own unique pattern to search for specific text in a PDF. : <br><br>

 ```
 my_pattern = "(?=.*mobility).*"